Direction for Detection: A Survey of Automated Vulnerability Detection and all of its Pain Points

+We recommend to readers that are interested in more specific areas of the ML4AVD space to consider this work complementary to many of the works mentioned above, especially those that provide empirical evidence for the pain points (e.g.,~\cite{risse2024uncovering,ding2024vulnerability,chakraborty2024revisiting}) or insights on specific areas or approaches (e.g., datasets~\cite{croft_dataquality_2023, bi_benchmarking_2023} or LLMs~\cite{evertz26chasing}).

-\section{Threats to Validity}
+\section{Threats to validity}

-Despite our rigorous methodology in collecting and systematizing research, several potential limitations may impact our findings: \begin{enumerate*}[label=(\arabic*)] \item our SoK focuses exclusively on techniques aimed at detecting security vulnerabilities, although methods targeting general bug and defect detection may provide additional insights.
-This scope was chosen to ensure a thorough and relevant analysis specific to AVD. \item Our search terms, while necessary to manage the volume of papers, may have inadvertently excluded some relevant studies.
+Despite our rigorous methodology in collecting and systematizing research, several potential limitations may impact our findings: \begin{enumerate*}[label=(\arabic*)] \item Our survey focuses exclusively on techniques aimed at detecting security vulnerabilities, although methods targeting general bug and defect detection may provide additional insights.
+This scope was chosen to ensure a thorough and relevant analysis specific to AVD. \item Our search terms, while necessarily specific to manage the volume of papers, may have inadvertently excluded some relevant studies.